 However, in the environment our genes evolved, concentrated sugar did not exist.3 So there was no pressure for our genes to develop defenses against too much sugar, as it’s only been possible in the last blink of evolutionary history!

 We can’t trust our taste buds when they lead us to artificial foods.
-Our taste for sugar and other ‘artificial things-that-can-be-eaten’ is an accident, and it’s killing us!
+Our taste for sugar and other ‘artificial stuff-that-can-be-eaten’ is an accident, and it’s killing us!

 Don’t let yourself be manipulated by fake food and false happiness.4

 When I was 15, three years before writing this essay, I questioned the purpose of food, and I realized that my diet of oreos and salami sandwiches was not optimized.
 I came to the conclusion that the purpose of food was to make oneself as strong, energetic, and capable as possible.
 To nourish.

 The logic I’ve outlined in this essay is what, from one day to the next three years ago, turned me off sugar and onto deliberate nutrition.
 Partly due to evolutionary reasoning, I came to reject grains and carbohydrates to instead focus on eating meat, fish, leafy greens, and nuts.
 However, in 2020 September I switched to a more radical and more restricted diet that seems to have cured my acne.
 [Link at end of essay.]